 Your salad is not as innocent as it looks.

-Sometimes stomach bloat can be easily traced back to that huge-ass brunch you had with your BFFs.
+Sometimes stomach bloat can be easily traced back to that huge brunch you had with your BFFs.
 But other times, it’s a complete mystery.

 In fact, bloating can happen even if you’re all about the salads and healthy snacks.
 So it’s important to know that you shouldn’t avoid super-healthy foods just because they make you bloated.

-But if you’re at home in your stretchy pants, there’s no reason not to bust out the popcorn if you feel like it.
+But if you’re at home in your stretchy joggers, there’s no reason not to bust out the popcorn if you feel like it.
 (Especially since bloating generally resolves itself by morning.)

 Curious what your culprits may be?
 These are some of the most common foods that can cause bloating.

 The main reason why something so small can cause major bloating?
 Two words: sugar alcohols, says Ashvini Mashru, R.D., author of Small Steps to Slim.